0,00 USD

 Afro-Caribbean beats – Drawing from the vibrant sounds of merengue, Latin music, and African rhythms.

-This innovative musical approach made them stand out from other compas bands, allowing them to stay relevant across multiple generations.
+This innovative musical approach enabled them to stand out from other compas bands, allowing them to remain relevant across multiple generations.
 Their music is known for its sophisticated arrangements, poetic lyrics, and messages of love, unity, and social consciousness.

 Their ability to preserve the roots of Haitian music while incorporating new styles has solidified their reputation as the guardians of Haitian musical tradition.